sz3lp/ospreyexterior/README.md

 A production-ready Node.js workflow that ingests raw photos, detects job metadata automatically, converts to optimized WebP variants, uploads to Supabase Storage, and emits JSON feeds for static HTML components.

+> **Vercel-friendly ingest**: The `/api/uploadImage` serverless function now performs the same detection work without relying on the local file system.
+Field uploads land in Supabase Storage, and the serverless function downloads the `full` variant, analyzes it, and records metadata into a `jobs_table` row you can drive with Supabase triggers.

 ## Setup
 1. Install dependencies (Node 18+):
    ```bash